|

 very strongly about this, possibly using upper case as a means of showing

-respect for the soldiers, or to respect the origin of the word "Anzac" itself,
+to New Zealanders (from the "nz" in Anzac being lower case), or to respect the origin of the word "Anzac" itself,

 or simply to ensure we never forget the individual words that "ANZAC" stands